Marvellous mountains you can climb in one day

 Pikes Peak, Colorado, USA

-Hiking this 14,114-foot (4,302m) Colorado mountain makes for one very long summer day, but it’s worth it.
-The most popular trail, the 13-mile (21km) – one way – Barr Trail, can take between six to 10 hours, and it’s recommended to start out as early as 4AM.
-The good news is, there’s a camp halfway up you can stop for a break and a shuttle bus to whisk you back down the mountain.
+Hiking this 14,115-foot (4,302m) Colorado mountain makes for one very long summer day, but it’s worth it.
+The most popular trail, the 13-mile (21km) – one way – Barr Trail, can take between six to 10 hours, so it’s recommended to start out as early as 4AM.
+The good news is, there’s a camp halfway up where you can stop for a break, and a shuttle bus to whisk you back down the mountain.

 Pikes Peak, Colorado, USA

 The majestic mountain pokes above dense forest and commands Colorado’s impressive natural surroundings.
-The Barr Trail will give you a taste of great American wilderness on the way up, so hear the sounds of twittering birds and eagles cawing above.
+The Barr Trail will give you a taste of the great American wilderness on the way up, so listen to the sounds of twittering birds and eagles cawing.
 Above the tree line, scenery becomes craggy yet particularly striking at Devil’s Playground.
-Enjoy floor-to-ceiling views of the Rockies from the brand new visitor centre up top and treat yourself to a doughnut.
+Enjoy floor-to-ceiling views of the Rockies from the visitor centre up top and treat yourself to a doughnut.

 Burhan Bunardi/Shutterstock